 Best Containers to Use When Traveling

 These are my favorite containers to use for packing travel food.
-I find them easy to pack and to clean—and they’ve each lasted for years so were totally worth the investment of buying them once!
+I find them easy to pack and to clean—and they’ve each lasted for years so were totally worth the investment of buying them once.

-Bento Boxes: To keep things contained and easy to access, I recommend packing a bento-style lunchbox for each family member.
-I like that these fit a meal and two snacks for younger kids and they are stackable when full and nestable when empty.
 This makes it possible to easily fit 3 boxes in a backpack, even if you have other things to tote.
 And they don’t take up much space once the food is gone but you still need to store them on your trip.

 TIP: Check out the regular size Easy Lunchboxes and the smaller Snack Boxes.
 They’re affordable and durable.

-Stackable Containers: If you prefer to have snacks in separate containers, which would limit the possible amount that can be spilled at once, look for a set that hooks together.
+If you prefer to have snacks in separate containers, which would limit the possible amount that can be spilled at once, look for a set that hooks together.
 They are super durable and attach to each other for easy packing—and finding in your bag.

 TIP: Look for the Stackable Snack Containers from Replay Recycled.

-Reusable Pouches: These are great to bring since you can rinse them out and reuse them for applesauce, yogurt, smoothies, and more.
+These are great to bring since you can rinse them out and reuse them for applesauce, yogurt, smoothies, and more.
 You can even use them at a restaurant to make it easier for your little to eat!

 TIP: We love the Squeasy Gear pouch.